 2009 to 2013 to characterise the extent of cancer and nutrition research in the UK.
-Although this database excludes several smaller but important funders, it was thought that it would be able to indicate sufficiently the broad nature of indicate sufficient the broad nature of nutrition and cancer research.
+Although this database excludes several smaller but important funders, it was thought that it would be able to sufficiently indicate the broad nature of nutrition and cancer research.
 The mapping included all cancer sites, study types (e.g. human, animal and in vitro) and stages of cancer or cancer research categories (e.g. prevention, treatment and diagnosis).
-A total of 6.579 unique awards from the NCRI data were added to a custom made Access database.
+A total of 6,579 unique awards from the NCRI data were added to a custom-made Access database.
 Searching in the Access database using a comprehensive list of predefined nutrition keywords identified 1,408 unique awards, of which 158 (11%) were included for mapping analysis.
-The analysis looked at spend on nutrition-related research within the NCRI database, the most commonly studied nutrition themes, cancer sites and cancer research categories.
+The analysis looked at spend on nutritionrelated research within the NCRI database, the most commonly studied nutrition themes, cancer sites and cancer research categories.